 There is hope for people with migraine and headache pain.
 The vast majority of our patients see a decrease in the intensity and frequency of headaches after physiotherapy as well as immediate pain relief with treatment.

 Who Suffers From Headaches?

-You are not alone, headache, migraines and tension headaches are an extremely common condition in Australia, with the following statistics being reported by Headache & Migraine Australia:
+You are not alone, headache, migraines, and tension headaches are an extremely common conditions in Australia, with the following statistics being reported by Headache & Migraine Australia: